edison1119/Numerical-BrainFuck/README.md

 # Numerical-BrainFuck
-Brainfuck work with both number and char
+Brainfuck that work with both number and char

 There are currently 14 operator, 8 extended BrainFuck operator, 6 extra.